swiftlang/swift-evolution/proposals/0202-random-unification.md

   // Conformance for `RandomNumberGenerator`, calls one of the crypto functions. public mutating func next() -> UInt64

-  // We override the protocol defined one to prevent unnecessary work in generating an
-  // unsigned integer that isn't a UInt64 public mutating func next<T: FixedWidthInteger & UnsignedInteger>() -> T
 }

 extension Collection {